 - 1¼ cup bread flour B (plus extra for kneading)

-- For Pizza Sauce
+Ingredients for Pizza Sauce

 - 14½-oz diced, fire-roasted tomatoes (canned)